 Yes.
 An alternative to using your U.S. mobile phone is to rent a mobile phone upon arrival in Cuba from Cubacel.
 Cubacel charges a one-time refundable deposit, plus a daily rental fee.
 You should expect to pay all of the applicable per-minute call charges.
 For current costs and information, visit etecsa.cu.

 Can people in the United States call me in Cuba?

 Yes, people in the United States can call you in Cuba if you are using an operating phone in Cuba.
-As discussed above, customers of Verizon and Sprint also offer international roaming in Cuba per the rates and terms of service specified by each carrier.
+As noted above, AT&T, Sprint, Verizon, and T-Mobile also offer international roaming in Cuba per the rates and terms of service specified by each carrier.